micro-ROS/benchmarking_shadow-builder/README.md

 ```

 In order to build clang and LLVM, gcc 9 is needed.
 Under the official ppa, this
 is not possible to find it.
-Therefore we will need to install from a test ppa:
+Therefore, we will need to install from a test ppa:

 ``` shell
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test # Accept the key by pressing enter